Gertrude Mouillot biography

 • Toured as the title role in Madame Butterfly

-• Toured as the “principal part” in Becky Sharp
+• Toured as Becky Sharp, the principal character in Vanity Fair

 • For Herbert Beerbohn Tree, she played Katusha in Resurrection in Glasgow, Dublin, Belfast and Leeds